 I Want to Be a Vet

-A great way to spark a young child's interest in being a vet, this book provides an opportunity to actively engage with your child on the subject.
-It provides young children an insight into the working day of adults.
-This is important as it is very easy for anyone who has aspirations to be a vet, especially at a young age, to assume that being a vet is just a day full of cuddly animals.
-This book has easy-to-read captions and colour photographs, a wonderful way to help children understand what's involved caring for animals.
-Helps young readers learn to respect the importance of doing a job well.
+A great way to spark a young child's interest in being a vet; this book provides an opportunity to engage with your child on the subject actively.
+It offers young children an insight into the working day of adults.
+This is important as it is all too easy for anyone who has aspirations to be a vet, especially at a young age, to assume that being a vet is just a day full of cuddly animals.
+This book has easy-to-read captions and colour photographs, an excellent way to help children understand what's involved caring for animals.
+It helps young readers learn to respect the importance of doing a job well..

 - Author: Dan Liebman

 Becoming a veterinarian requires great determination.
 In the UK, there are a limited number of vet schools, and competition for entry can be tough.
 The days when it was simply enough to achieve good A level grades are over.
 To be successful in securing your place at vet school requires the candidate to make themselves stand out from the crowd.
 With its advice on how to prepare yourself through work experience and its help on getting through the vet school entry process, this book is an invaluable resource that will be sure to increase your prospects of entry.